akjetma/meatspace-chat-hackers/README.md

 * [Meatvox](http://meatvox.com): text-to-speech bookmarklet.
 It's like Dr. SBAITSO narrating <3
 * [Meatylinks](http://www.meatlinks.hiiamchris.com/): lots of good music and sites sent over meatchat, so this aggregates links. repo is rozap/meatspace-links.
+* [Remeat Control](https://gist.github.com/akjetma/7406264): trigger a meat snap remotely via a keyword in the chat.
 * Add here and send a PR!